 And remember to keep the router in an open, clear space, preferably as high up as possible.
 In other words, don't put it in a cupboard or wedged between some books.
-You don't want anything blocking that precious WiFi signal!
+You don't want anything blocking that precious WiFi signal.

 Also, try to place your router away from other electrical devices.
 Lamps, speakers, fairy lights, TVs and anything emitting a wireless signal have all been known to affect WiFi.
-While it's hard to have your router in a separate room to all of these things, try to keep them as far apart as you can.
+While it's hard to have your router in a separate room from all of these things, try to keep them as far apart as you can.